 Administrative Responsibility: Safety, Health, Environment and Risk Management

-1.00 The purpose of this policy is to ensure all use of Unmanned Air Vehicles (UAVs) commonly called “drones”, on University property is safe and in accordance with all applicable regulations and guidelines.
-No use of an UAV’s may occur without prior consultation, registration and approval of the Director: Safety, Health, Environment and Risk Management (SHERM) or designate.
+1.01 The purpose of this policy is to ensure all use of Drones on University Property is safe and in accordance with all applicable regulations and guidelines.

-2.00 Unmanned Air Vehicle (UAV): A power-driven aircraft that is designed to fly without a human operator on board.
-This includes but is not limited to: drones, quad copters, and model aircraft.
+2.01 Drone: A remotely piloted aircraft system that is designed to fly without a human operator on board.
+This includes but is not limited to: unmanned aircraft, quad copters, and model aircraft.

 3.00 This policy applies to:

-4.00 All UAV’s use shall follow the Transport Canada Aviation Safety Standards and Canadian Aviation Regulations.
-The use of UAVs shall also respect all applicable federal, municipal, and provincial laws.
+4.01 All Drone use shall follow the Transport Canada Aviation Safety Standards and Canadian Aviation Regulations.
+The use of Drones shall also comply with all applicable municipal, provincial, territorial and federal laws.

-4.02 Unmanned Air Vehicles used on or above University property or buildings are required to be registered with the SHERM department at least one week in advance.
-SHERM shall be notified as to the weight of the UAV, flight operator information, liability insurance details, proposed flight times and routes and the purpose of the flight by using the application form (link below).
+4.03 Drones used on or above University Property are required to be registered with the SHERM department at least one week in advance.
+SHERM shall be notified as to the weight of the Drone, Drone registration number from Transport Canada, Drone Operator information (including proof of Drone Operator information), liability insurance, emergency procedures, proposed flight times and routes and the purpose of the flight.

-4.03 Cameras will only be utilized on UAVs to film outdoors in public spaces.
-As with any filming or photography on University property, CPAM must approve the project and be notified in advance.
+4.04 Cameras will only be utilized on Drones to film outdoors in public spaces.
+As with any filming or photography on University Property, External Relations must approve the project and be notified in advance.
 Under normal circumstances, advance notice of one week must be given.

-4.05 Unmanned Air Vehicles shall not be used inside any Laurier owned, operated, leased or rented buildings.
+4.05 Drones shall not be used inside any Laurier owned, operated, leased or rented buildings.

-4.06 Unmanned Air Vehicles shall not operate higher than 90 meters above the ground level.
+4.06 Drones shall not operate higher than 120 meters above the ground level.

-4.07 UAVs must be within continuous, unaided visual contact of the UAV operator, and only operated during daylight and in good weather conditions.
+4.07 Drones must be within continuous, unaided visual contact of the Drone Operator, and only operated during daylight and in good weather conditions.

-4.08 The UAV operator must confirm that adequate liability insurance is in place prior to operation.
-Only UAVs owned and operated by the University and University employees for approved university-related activities may be covered under Laurier’s general liability insurance.
-All users must confirm insurance is in place through the Insurance Office or purchase adequate liability insurance that addresses the UAV operation.
+4.08 The Drone Operator must confirm that adequate liability insurance is in place prior to operation.
+Only Drones owned and operated by the University and University employees for approved university-related activities may be covered under Laurier’s general liability insurance.
+All users must confirm insurance is in place through the Insurance Office or purchase adequate liability insurance that addresses the Drone operation.

-4.09 The UAV operator must carry a copy of the insurance as well as contact information, UAV applicable exemption information and UAV system limitations.
+4.09 The Drone Operator must carry a copy of the insurance as well as contact information, Drone registration number and pilot certification

-4.10 Unmanned air vehicles are not permitted to fly over crowds on or above University property and buildings unless their Special Flight Operations Certificate through Transport Canada permits such use.
+4.10 Drones are not permitted to fly over crowds on or above University Property and buildings unless the pilot has an advanced operations pilot certification.

-4.11 The Operator shall immediately stop all operations if the use is no longer in compliance with all certificates, approvals, exemptions or legal obligations, or if the safety of a person, property or other aircraft is at risk.
+4.11 The Drone Operator shall immediately stop all operations if the use is no longer in compliance with all certificates, approvals, exemptions or legal obligations, or if the safety of a person, Property or other aircraft is at risk.

-4.12 If the Unmanned Air Vehicle is to be used for University purposes by a faculty or staff member of the University anywhere other than on University property, advance written notification to the applicable owners and occupiers of the property must be provided and their written approval must be obtained prior to operation of the UAV.
+4.12 If the Drone is to be used for University purposes by a faculty, staff or student member of the University anywhere other than on University Property, advance written notification to the applicable owners and occupiers of the Property must be provided and their written approval must be obtained prior to operation of the Drone.
+Copies of the approval letters are to be sent to SHERM.
 In all cases the applicable Transport Canada regulations must be followed and separate liability insurance obtained.